-The most annoying thing about airports is that time here is what I call ‘dead time’ – you usually can’t leave, have nowhere else to be and simply have to wait it out.
-But it seems to last forever; each suffocating minute passing by like the longest minute of your life, hundreds of times over.
+The most annoying thing about airports is that time here is what I call ‘dead time’.
+You usually can’t leave (unless you factor in a layover tour), have nowhere else to be and simply have to wait it out.
+But it seems to last forever; each minute passing by like the longest minute of your life, hundreds of times over.

 1. Plan Your Itinerary/Research Your Destination

 The planning before a trip is such an important part of the travel experience.

 If you haven’t already thought about your itinerary, use the time to scour online articles and TripAdvisor for recommended routes and things to do at your onward destination.

 If you’ve already organised your itinerary, looking at blogs or relevant hashtags on Instagram is still a great way to muster up some pre-travel anticipation.

 Sometimes we get so caught up with work and our everyday lives that we forget to reply to messages or maintain contact with my good friends and family.

 Sitting at the airport is the perfect opportunity to get back in touch with everyone.
 Even if they’re uncomfortable duty calls, I find I at least have my upcoming trip to talk about.

 So pick up the phone and call your grandparents, Skype your relative abroad and drop your old friends a message – they’re bound to appreciate it.